nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 - Message queues or Work Queues
 - Any Other Object

-Heap is shared.
+Heap Memory is shared.
-Stack is created for each thread so variables on the Stack aren’t shared.
+Stack is created for each thread, so the variables on the Stack aren’t shared.

-Concurrent systems -> different threads communicate with each other
+> Concurrent systems -> different threads **communicate** with each other <br>

-Distributed Systems -> different processes communicate.
+Distributed Systems -> different processes **communicate**.

 Reentrant Locks and Semaphores are introduced in Java 1.5
 * Reentrant Locks (Mutex) allows only one thread in a critical section.